Brainvibe/1UpLoot/README.md

   * Used to generate pages, generate dynamic links, and content within the application.

 * **[Python 3](https://www.python.org/)**
-  * Python is an interpreted, high-level, general-purpose programming language, used to integrate Flask in this project and CRUD tasks.
+  * Used to integrate Flask in this project and CRUD tasks.

 * **[Mongodb](https://cloud.mongodb.com)**
   * Database used for this project, for CRUD (create, read, update & delete) tasks.

 * **[PyMongo](https://api.mongodb.com/python/current)**
-  * used to connect and transfer data to and from MongoDB.
+  * Used to connect and transfer data to and from MongoDB.

 * **[Materialize](https://materializecss.com/)**
-  * A responsive CSS framework based on Material Design by Google.
+  * Framework used in the project based on Material Design by Google.

 * **[Flask-Bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/)**
-  * Flask extension that provides bcrypt hashing, used to encrypt all users passwords in the database.
+  * Used to encrypt all users passwords in the database.

 * **[JQuery](https://jquery.com)**
   * The project uses JQuery to initialize Materialize CSS components